mozilla/legal-docs/WebRTC_PrivacyNotice/en-US.md

     * Optimizely, which places a cookie on your device, to help us test variations of Hello.
 This helps us offer better experiences to Hello users.

+* **Tiles**: Tiles are a feature of Hello which may be displayed during a conversation or while a user is waiting for a conversation to begin.
+In order to provide the tiles feature, Hello sends to Mozilla data relating to the tiles such as number of clicks, impressions, your IP address, and locale information.

 ---------------------------------------

 You can control individual cookie preferences and opt-out of web analytics and